 P1: Climb the initial ice flow, then move left and up across broken ground to the iced up, right-facing ramps/corners.
 Follow these to the big snowy ledge 2/3 of the way up.
 Build an anchor here.
 There are several old rap stations.

 P2: Move left and climb up to the small detached ice pillar under the prominent "diving board" rock feature.
-Climb up the pillar and move left across a ledge.
-Now dry tool up to and over a roof at the end of the ledge, passing a fixed pin.
+Climb up the pillar and onto a ledge.
+From here you have two options.
+The easier one is to move left across a ledge and dry tool up to and over a roof at the end of the ledge, passing a fixed pin.
 A short section of mixed climbing takes you to the top from here.
+For a more impressive finish move right and climb up onto the diving board.
+There is an alternate belay on the ledge above the ice pillar that some use for this finish.

 Screws (including a few stubbies) and rock gear to a #2 C4.